 LINKFRESH Software Holdings Limited (“LSHL”) and its subsidiaries will be what is known as the “Data Controller” of the personal data you provide to us.
 LSHL’s registration number is: 08237552 and its registered address is: Harston Mill, Harston, Cambridge, CB22 7GG, United Kingdom.

-- Policy Prepared by: Sarah Neale, Head of Marketing
+- Policy Prepared by: Sarah Neale, Director of Marketing

 - Approved for operational use on: 14th March 2018